Article

 Segregation of Duties: It’s easier for employees to hide their dishonesty when they have sole control over customer accounts.
 One example of segregating duties would be to have separate individuals reconcile accounts and review financial records.

 • We helped a financial institution uncover fraud committed by a senior bank employee who removed $340,000 from 45 accounts.
-She had sole control over the accounts, and she knew her customers well enough to know they didn’t check their accounts often.
+The employee took advantage of her sole control over these accounts and her knowledge that the customers rarely monitored their balances.

 Regular Audits and Reviews: Mandatory rotations and paid time off are essential for fraud prevention.
 Not only does time away from work help alleviate stress — which can help reduce motive and opportunity — but having a different employee fill in can disrupt patterns.